 For new installs of Sophos PureMessage - where there has been no previous installation of Sophos PureMessage on the Exchange Server - configuration of the Microsoft SQL Server to allow TLS 1.2 communication can be carried out prior to the install process.
 This is only possible if Microsoft SQL server is already installed and available.
 If there is a requirement to use the Database Connection Check tool provided with Sophos PureMessage 4.0.4 then these steps will need to be carried out after Sophos PureMessage has been installed.

 For customers upgrading from a previous version of Sophos PureMessage 4.0.4 the configuration steps for TLS 1.2 must be completed after the upgrade is complete.
 This is because versions of Sophos PureMessage prior to 4.0.4 do not support TLS 1.2 and the communication to the database will fail.

-Please note.
-This tool is not run as part of the installation process.
+Please note that this tool does not run as part of the installation process.
 It is provided for the convenience of customers to assist in the configuration of TLS 1.2.

 To lever the enhanced security of TLS 1.2 your SQL servers must be set up with FQDN names that relate to the names specified in the certificate generated as part of this process.
 After TLS 1.2 has been configured the names of these servers cannot be changed.